tangrammer/cryogen-blog/resources/templates/md/pages/about.md

  :navbar? true}

-Hello, my name is Juan Antonio Ruz, I'm 38 years old, live in Spain and in a self-taught way I started to develop more than 10 years ago ...

-This is my very summarised experience until 2006:
+@tangrammer is also called Juan Antonio Ruz.
+All the mornings drinks a limon juice to wake up his analytic thinking.
+He found that playing with functional programming  could be so funny like Art, thus he changed the mutable objects by pure functions.
+Nowadays is difficult talk to him without hearing about good clojure references.
+Currently is 38 years old and lives in Sevilla (Spain), this is his very summarised experience until 2006, thanks for reading!

 ---
 **2014-06 / 2014-12**